 Username: Enter the attribute for username.
 We recommend using

-. - You can also synchronize additional profile fields.
-Profile field mapping can be complex for MS Graph API because the API responds with JSON objects that can contain nested data.
+mailoruserPrincipalName. - You can also synchronize additional profile fields.
+Profile field mapping can be complex for the MS Graph API because the API responds with JSON objects that can contain nested data.

 - Learn more before configuring mapping: Additional information on mapping profile fields